Salvador Santana: 2011–2014

 "Rise Up" is featured on the award-winning film, School of My Dreams, a documentary film about the Daraja Academy in Kenya, a free all-girls secondary school.
-In fact, it was a trip to South Africa in 2006 with Artists for a New South Africa (ANSA), and meeting President Nelson Mandela, that triggered Salvador to write the positive message and music of "Rise Up."
+It was a trip to South Africa in 2006 with Artists for a New South Africa (ANSA), and meeting President Nelson Mandela, that triggered Salvador to write the positive message and music of "Rise Up."

 For the keyboardist, making music is never about personal glory, but about lifting people up with humility, love, and positivity on a daily basis.
 "The main ingredient to my inspiration and creative drive is joy.
 I want to use music in a positive way and give back to people in need.
 There can never be enough people who do that."

 In 2014, Salvador was invited by producer Gerry Gallagher to record with Latin rock legends El Chicano as well as Alphonse Mouzon, Brian Auger, Vikki Carr, Alex Ligertwood, Ray Parker Jr., Lenny Castro, Vikki Carr, Siedah Garrett, Walfredo Reyes Jr., Pete Escovedo, Peter Michael Escovedo, Marcos J. Reyes, Jessy J and David Paich and is featured on keyboards on Gallagher written, arranged and composed "melodic rap" song called "Sunday Kind Of Mood" which is part of Gallagher's most recent studio album due out in 2019.

-2015
+2015–present

 In August 2015, Santana released his first full-length album, Fantasy Reality, and was a featured guest on his father Carlos Santana's Corazon tour.

-2017

-In 2017 Salvador recorded a song with Juanes for a Creedence Clearwater Revival cover album called Quiero Creedence.

-2019–present

-Santana's latest project is a politically-charged album with fellow musician Asdrubal "Asdru" Sierra of the band Ozomatli, entitled RMXKNZ.
+Santana's politically-charged 2019 album with fellow musician Asdrubal "Asdru" Sierra of the band Ozomatli, is entitled RMXKNZ.
 Santana described the album as "a love letter to L.A., Latinx culture and what we call La Resistencia, the Resistance."